ipazc/nanoblocks/docs/source/tutorial/getting_started.rst

 Requesting payments
 -------------------

-With `NanoBlocks`, requesting a payment for an account can be simplified in two lines of code.
+With `nanoblocks`, requesting a payment for an account can be simplified in two lines of code.
 Any `Account` in the network can be used to request a payment through its method `request_payment()`.
 When invoked, a Nano amount is passed as parameter and a :class:`Payment <nanoblocks.account.payment.Payment>` object is returned, which gives an easy interface to the payment process.